6 Tryptophan-Rich Food Groups For Poor Sleep & Anxiety Issues

 Illustration: StyleCraze Design Team

 Tryptophan is an essential amino acid that plays a key role in protein synthesis.
 But your body can not produce enough tryptophan.
 So, you should supplement it through regular foods or specialized supplements.
 Consuming enough tryptophan may help reduce anxiety, depression, and aggression, control mood swings during PMS, manage sleep disorders, and prevent inflammatory diseases.
-Apricots, vegetables, nuts and seeds, seafood, and dairy products are rich in tryptophan.
+However, the list is long when it comes to foods high in amino acids, which can benefit your overall health.
+Apricots, vegetables, nuts and seeds, seafood, and dairy products are some foods high in the amino acid tryptophan.
 Consume them in the required amounts to reap their maximum benefits.

 Frequently Asked Questions